 Every DUI case is different.
 A straightforward first-offense misdemeanor has a different level of complexity than a felony DUI with injury allegations, multiple priors, or federal court proceedings.
 Your fee reflects the work your case actually requires.

-Call for a free consultation and I'll give you a specific quote based on your situation.
-No pressure, no hard sell.
+Call for a free consultation and I'll give you a specific quote based on your situation — a real number, and time to decide.